Digital terrestrial television in the United Kingdom: Top Up TV

+2006 changes to regulations

-On 19 April 2006, Ofcom ruled that, on request of each multiplex operator, the 'free-to-air channels only' requirement put in place at the launch of Freeview in 2002 may be lifted on Multiplex B, C and D. The effect of this ruling is that if a Mux operator requests the restriction to be lifted, their multiplex may carry pay TV services.
-Ofcom says that the digital television market has changed significantly since 2002.
-Consequently, it believes that this restriction is no longer required.
+On 19 April 2006, Ofcom ruled that, on request of each multiplex operator, the 'free-to-air channels only' requirement put in place at the launch of Freeview in 2002 could be lifted on Multiplex B, C and D. Ofcom said that the digital television market had changed significantly since 2002.

 During the consultation, 9 of the 12 responses from broadcasters were in favour of removing the restriction.
 These included the BBC.
 The BBC agreed that the digital television market had changed substantially since 2002, and that Top Up TV probably could not afford the current cost of DTT slots anyway.
 The BBC suggested that the deregulation should be conditional on a number of further changes to regulation.
-These included that Ofcom changes the transmission mode of broadcast on all multiplexes from 16QAM to 64QAM so more services could be squeezed onto the digital terrestrial platform.
+These included that Ofcom change the transmission mode of broadcast on all multiplexes from 16QAM to 64QAM so more services could be broadcast.
 However, Ofcom rejected these suggestions, saying they were outside the scope of the consultation.

-Out of the three that opposed, one was Channel 4, which has been putting in place a portfolio of free-to-air channels, among them Film4 which was made free-to-air across all platforms on 23 July 2006.
-Channel 4 argued that the number of free channels available has been the major driving force behind the massive success of the platform – there are now more than 10 million Freeview boxes in use.
+Out of the three that opposed, one was Channel 4, which had built a portfolio of free-to-air channels, among them Film4 which was made free-to-air on all platforms on 23 July 2006.
+Channel 4 argued that the number of free channels was the driving force behind the uptake of the platform, with more than 10 million Freeview boxes in use.
 A number of broadcasters requested that their replies were kept confidential.
 These include ITV and BSkyB.
 However, it is believed that ITV opposed the plan and BSkyB supported it.
-In addition to replies from broadcasters, there were 21 replies from individuals.
-Of these, 20 opposed the change.

 The channels on Multiplexes B, C and D are those owned by the Freeview consortium and include the three Sky channels on the platform and the UKTV channels.
-However, Ofcom believes that in the short to medium term, it is unlikely existing free-to-air channels will convert to pay TV.
+However, Ofcom believed that in the short to medium term, it was unlikely free-to-air channels would convert to pay TV.
 This is because, firstly, Multiplex B is run by the BBC, which is not expected to request the removal of the free-to-air requirement.
-Secondly, due to the nature of the contracts the channel broadcasters hold with multiplex operators and content providers, it is unlikely a channel will be able to change to pay TV.
+Secondly, due to the nature of the contracts the channel broadcasters held with multiplex operators and content providers, it was unlikely a channel would be able to change to pay-TV.